sitarharel/LEDcontrol/README.md

   Static-
     Select any RGB color and the lights will stay that color.

-To ssh into tablet: ssh sitar@[ip address] -m hmac-md5
+To ssh into tablet:
+  ssh sitar@[ip address] -m hmac-md5

+To run the app from the command line:
+  C:\processing-3.1.1\processing-java.exe --sketch="C:\Users\Sitar\Documents\LEDcontrol\LightControl" --run